Message from Chairman and CEO, Roger Krone

-At Leidos, our sustainability efforts are inextricably linked to making the world safer, healthier and more efficient.
+At Leidos, our sustainability efforts tie deeply to our mission of making the world safer, healthier and more efficient.

 Roger A. Krone